KatsuragiCSL/Presentations-Blogs-Papers-Tutorials-Books/README.md

-# Presentations-Blogs-Papers-Tutorials
+# Presentations-Blogs-Papers-Tutorials-Books
-This is a place to share the presentations, blog posts, papers, tutorials etc. I have watched/ planed to watch, related to technology/ learning.
+This is a place to share the presentations, blog posts, papers, tutorials, books etc. I have watched/ planed to watch, related to technology/ learning.

 **Course list**
 | Course      | Learning point | Status     |